Why Didn’t Joseph Contact his Father?

-Some wonder did Joseph forget his father’s love?
-And why didn’t he make a decided effort to get in touch with his father who was mourning for him thinking that he was dead?
+Some wonder: did Joseph forget his father’s love?
+Why didn’t he make a decided effort, after being the second in command in Egypt, to contact his father.
+Jacob would have been thrilled to hear from Joseph instead of mourning him thinking that he was dead?

-God has been leading Joseph all through his life and He directed events by His providence to fulfill Joseph’s dreams that he had when he was only a youth in his father’ home.
+The Lord has been leading Joseph all through his life and He directed events by His providence to fulfill Joseph’s dreams that he had when he was only a youth in his father’ home.
 So, Joseph had to trust in God’s leading and be patient.
 If God chose to place him in Egypt, in Egypt he would stay.
 He learned to rely completely on God’s plans and not on his own ideas.
-“Trust in the LORD with all your heart; and lean not unto your own understanding” (Proverbs 3:5).
+God’s Word teaches, “Trust in the LORD with all your heart; and lean not unto your own understanding” (Proverbs 3:5).

 In His service,